-Following the success of our recent comprehensive rebreather trip to the Galapagos in August 2017, we are now organising the next bi-annual trip for October 2019.
+Following the success of our bi-annual rebreather trips to the Galapagos, we are now organising the next trip for September 2021.
 These trips represent the pinnacle in aquatic interaction on closed circuit rebreathers in the Galapagos and offer unique encounters unavailable on open circuit scuba.
 The Galapagos archipelago is a world famous hotspot for observing marine mega fauna, especially sharks.
 The use of rebreather technologies provides great opportunity for very close wildlife experiences in the islands.

 In the Galapagos hundreds of hammerhead sharks and rays cruising overhead, while big schools of Galapagos sharks wonder very close, can be the fore playing scene for a bus sized whale shark to appear out of the blue…

 If you are not yet rebreather certified then we can offer this training at Utila Dive Center in the Caribbean Bay Islands of Honduras and also help support you in purchasing your own rebreather unit.
 Our rebreather courses can be completed in 3-4 days and we recommend building additional hours and experience prior to this trip to the Galapagos.
 It’s worth combining with a week before or after doing other trips on the islands or in Ecuador or Peru.

 Day 1 (day of arrival) On Monday you will arrive aboard at San Cristobal Island, followed by a check out dive at Isla Lobos.
 This site is the home for many sea lions, as well as sand dollars, black-blotched stingrays, puffers and sea stars.